Frequency-Competitive Query Strategies to Maintain Low Congestion Potential Among Moving Entities: Continuous Query Optimization: General Mobile Entities

-Since no entity has a query scheduled in overlapping buckets, it follows that if the basic BucketScheme$[x]$ makes $3|\E|$ queries over $T$ then, among these, it must make at least $|\E|$ queries to entities in buckets that are fully spanned by $T$.
-Since each entity in each fully spanned bucket contributes $\Theta(1)$ to $\phi_{\E,x}(T)$, it follows that $\phi_{\E,x}(T) = \Omega(|\E|)$. \end{proof}
+If BucketScheme$[x]$ makes $3|\E|$ queries over $T$ then, among these, it must make at least $|\E|$ queries to entities in buckets that are fully spanned by $T$.
+Since each entity in each fully spanned bucket contributes $\Theta(1)$ to $\phi_{\E,x}(T)$ (and the buckets occupied by any one entity over time are disjoint), it follows that $\phi_{\E,x}(T) = \Omega(|\E|)$. \end{proof}

 A more fully specified implementation of the BucketScheme is not only competitive in terms of total queries over reasonably small intervals, but also competitive in terms of query granularity.
 The idea of this \emph{refined} BucketScheme is to replace the simple scheduling policy Schedule of the basic BucketScheme with a recursive policy Schedule* that generates a refined reassignment of entities to buckets.
-Whenever a bucket $B$ of length $2^{b}$ has been assigned two entities, these entities are immediately reassigned to the two sub-buckets of $B$ of length $2^{b-1}$.
+Whenever a bucket $B$ of length $2^{b}$ has been assigned two entities, these entities are immediately reassigned, one to each of the two sub-buckets of $B$ of length $2^{b-1}$.
 In this way, when all reassignments are finished, all of the entities are assigned to their own buckets.
 The entity associated with a bucket $B$ has a \emph{tentative next query time} at the midpoint of $B$.
 Tentative query times are updated of course when entities are reassigned (see Alg.~\ref{alg:schedule}).
 At any point in time the next query is made to the entity with the earliest associated tentative next query time.
 Note that since distinct buckets have distinct midpoints, and no bucket has more than one associated entity, the current set of tentative next query times contains no duplicates.
 In fact, for any two tentative query times associated with entities in buckets $B$ and $B'$, it must be that either $B$ and $B'$ are disjoint, or the smaller bucket is a sub-bucket of one half of the larger bucket.

 Recall from the invariant properties of bucket assignments in the basic BucketScheme that if $e_i$ is assigned to bucket $B$, then $\sigma_i(x, t) = \Theta(|T_B|)$ (i.e. $1/ \sigma_i(x, t) = \Theta(1/|T_B|)$), for $t \in T_B$.
 In the refined BucketScheme this property is generalized to: (i) if $e_i$ is assigned to bucket $B$, then there is a subset of entities $S_B$, including $e_i$, such that $\sum_{e_j \in S_B} 1/ \sigma_j(x, t) = \Theta(1/|T_B|)$, for $t \in T_B$, and (ii) if $T_B \cap T_{B'} \neq \emptyset$ then $S_B \cup S_{B'} = \emptyset$.
 (It is straightforward to confirm that this property is preserved by the reassignment of entities in the bucket structure.)